nunomeira8/christmas-gift/README.md

 automatic image slideshow (swipe on mobile) a short city description main tourist highlights

-The user can:
+The user can navigate forward and backward between destinations, choose the final destination and be redirected to a flight booking website.

-navigate forward and backward between destinations choose the final destination and be redirected to a flight booking website No backend involved — 100% static frontend.
+No backend involved — 100% static frontend.

 🛠️ Tech Stack